Is Copper CRM Worth It?

 4. Import Data

-Moving to Copper is easy.
+Moving to Copper from another CRM?
+Easy.

 5. Pipelines